superdiana/conversation-docs/api/api-reference.md

 ### GET
 `https://api.nexmo.com/beta/users`

-You use a GET request to query Users within your Nexmo application or retrieve all Users.
+You can use a GET request to query Users within your Nexmo application to retrieve a list of all Users.

 ```
 GET /beta/users?{query}